jo-schroeder/jo-schroeder.github.io/_posts/2020-06-25-nextdoor-project-update.md

 1. They mention the data source, which is something I often overlook in a low-stakes project
 2. The color palette for the wordclouds is nice

 And that's about it.
 These graphics get the job done, but they definitely don't turn any heads (unless your favorite color is orange).
+I think for now, I'm going to focus on revamping the bar charts for this project.
 For the updated graphics, I hope to implement these changes.
 1. Clean up their look overall (rename axes, anything other than orange bars)
 2. Come up with a single viz that compares the two data sources
 3. Try to add inferential analysis to the viz